weigandconstruction/portico/README.md

 - **Tag-based Module Organization**: Groups API operations by OpenAPI tags, falling back to path-based grouping
 - **Operation Filtering**: Generate only the operations you need using OpenAPI tags
 - **Type Documentation**: Generates comprehensive documentation for all parameters and operations
+- **Typespec Generation**: Elixir typespecs for all generated functions with proper parameter types

 ## 📋 Requirements